studerw/activiti-example/README.md

 Createa a document and submit for approval.

 Then logout, and login and as another user in the same group as that which the document was created.
+You can view the list of users by clicking the 'users' button on the bottom righ of the form.

 View your tasks and see that there is a new document waiting to be approved.
 Approve or deny.
 Log back in as the original author.